 With a little construction paper, scissors and tape, you can cut out the perfect pumpkin face to adorn your bromeliad’s pot.
 The leaf crowns will make it look like your pumpkin pot has some seriously wacky hair and you won’t even have to get messy carving a real pumpkin.
 Feeling bold?
 Use paint and just plan to paint over it with a redesign once the next holiday rolls around.

-The drooping branches of a weeping fig are perfect for displaying creepy critters.
-Buy some decorative hanging bats or make your own, then loop them around the leaves.
-Just don’t be surprised if your fig actually starts weeping…from fear!
+The branches of a bonsai are perfect for displaying creepy critters.
+Buy some decorative hanging bats or make your own, then loop them around the branches.

 Drape Your Money Tree with Spider Webs